-The City of Yonkers has implemented a central computerized traffic signal system for a limited number of NYSDOT traffic signals in the City (primarily in the Cross County Shopping Center, Central Park Avenue, Stew Leonard's, and Yonkers Raceway areas).
+The City of Yonkers has implemented a central computerized traffic signal system for a limited number of New York State Department of Transportation ("NYSDOT") traffic signals in the City (primarily in the vicinity of Cross County Shopping Center, Stew Leonard's and Yonkers Raceway, and on Central Park Avenue).
 The system is monitored by the City's Traffic Department.
-The current system has limited capabilities (and is not monitored seven days a week), but is capable of remote viewing (limited view, not video) and can accommodate different signal timing plans for different times of the day.
-This system will provide a real-time communication linkage to the central database as well as the local controllers via a wireless communication.
+The current system has limited capabilities (and is not monitored seven days a week), but is capable of limited remote viewing and can accommodate different signal timing plans for different times of the day.
+This system provides a real-time communication linkage to the central database as well as the local controllers via a wireless communication.

-System upgrades are currently in progress (NYS Grant Upgrades) that would increase the system communication speeds, the number of intersections monitored along the Central Avenue Corridor to include some 21 locations (none within the study area), and would also include hardware upgrades.
-Signal upgrades along the Yonkers Avenue/Nepperhan Avenue Corridor are also in progress to incorporate additional signals into the system and would include the following 11 locations:
+System upgrades are currently in progress (funded by State grants) that will increase the system communication speeds, the number of intersections monitored along the Central Park Avenue corridor.
+This will include some 21 locations (none within the study area), and will also include hardware upgrades.
+Signal upgrades along the Yonkers Avenue/Nepperhan Avenue corridor are also in progress to incorporate additional signals into the system and will include the following 11 locations:

 - Nepperhan Avenue/Elm Street

 - Nepperhan Avenue/New School Street

 - Nepperhan Avenue/New Main Street

 - Nepperhan Avenue/South Broadway

 - Yonkers Avenue/Walnut Street

 - Yonkers Avenue/Prescott Street

 - Yonkers Avenue/Ashburton Avenue

 - Yonkers Avenue/Saw Mill River Parkway NB Ramp

 - Yonkers Avenue/Fox Terrace/Grace Avenue

 - Yonkers Avenue/Midland Avenue West

-- Yonkers Avenue/Midland Avenue East
+Yonkers Avenue/Midland Avenue East

-The system is capable of accommodating other traffic signals, as required.
+The system is capable of accommodating additional traffic signals, as required.